Non-expansive bijections between unit balls of Banach spaces (A technical version with some boring proofs included): Main results

 Consequently, for every $x,y \in B_{\ell_1}$, $x =\sum_{n =1}^\infty x_n e_n$ and $y =\sum_{n =1}^\infty y_n e_n $ the following equalities hold true:

 So, $F^{-1}$ is an isometry, consequently the same is true for $F$. \end{proof}

-Our next (and the last) goal is to demonstrate that each non-expansive bijection between two different finite dimensional Banach spaces is an isometry.
+Our next (and the last) goal is to demonstrate that each non-expansive bijection between unit balls of two different finite dimensional Banach spaces is an isometry.
 Below we recall the definitions and well-known properties of total and norming subsets of dual spaces that we will need further.

 A subset $V \subset S_{X^*}$ is called \emph{total} if for every $x\neq 0$ there exists $f\in V$ such that $f(x)\neq 0$. $V $ is called norming if $\sup|f(x)|_{f\in V}=\|x\|$ for all $x\in X$.
 We will use the following easy exercise.